learn-co-curriculum/welcome-introduction/README.md

 ### Lesson Types

-There are a few types of lessons in Canvas.
+There are a few types of lessons you'll see in this Software Engineering course.
 The most basic is a **Page**, like this lesson.
 Here are the main lesson types:

 - Pages: These contain content to read on a particular subject.
 No action needed, just reading and learning.